ngthailam/flutter_app_short_cut/README.md

 - Cannot return icon name when cal getShortcuts
 - Cannot set disabled message (will implement in the future)
 - Cannot use icon from flutter side (will implement in the future)
-- On click short cut does nothing
+- On click short cut does nothing (will implement in the future)
 ## IOS
 - On IOS, enable and disable shortcuts is not available
 - Cannot return icon name when cal getShortcuts
 - Does no support disable, enable icons
 - Cannot use icon from flutter side (will implement in the future)
-- On click short cut does nothing
+- On click short cut does nothing (will implement in the future)
 <br><br>

 # TODO